List of Divinity ASP Tutors

-Preston Hill is teaching “How to Do Well on Divinity Exams.”
-He is a postgraduate student pursuing an MLitt in the Logos Institute.
-Hailing originally from North Carolina, he has moved to the gray and cloudy St. Andrews from the yet grayer and chillier Chicagoland area, where he recently married his theological partner in crime, Chesney.
-Between swooning debates on the vicarious humanity of our incarnate Savior, Preston and Chesney love eating gelato, binge-watching Seinfeld, and walking the Lade Braes just by their cute little flat.
-Preston can also be found meticulously brewing a V60 cup of single-origin coffee on any morning, or afternoon.
+Preston Hill is serving as School Coordinator for the Academic Skills Project for the School of Divinity.
+Hailing from North Carolina, he has moved to the gray and cloudy St. Andrews from the yet grayer and chillier Chicagoland area, where he met his wife Chesney.
+Amid enthralling dialogue on the vicarious humanity of their incarnate Savior, Preston and Chesney love eating gelato and walking the Lade Braes just by their lovely flat.
+Preston can also be found meticulously brewing a V60 cup of single-origin coffee any morning (or afternoon).